List of Philippine submissions for the Academy Award for Best International Feature Film

 The Philippines has submitted films for the Academy Award for Best International Feature Film (Note: The category was previously named the Academy Award for Best Foreign Language Film, but this was changed to the Academy Award for Best International Feature Film in April 2019, after the Academy deemed the word "Foreign" to be outdated.) since the inception of the category in 1956, when it became the first independent nation in Southeast Asia to join the competition.

 The award is given annually by the United States Academy of Motion Picture Arts and Sciences (AMPAS) to a feature-length motion picture produced outside the United States that contains primarily non-English dialogue.
 The "Best Foreign Language Film" category was not created until 1956; however, between 1947 and 1955, the Academy presented a non-competitive Honorary Award for the best foreign language films released in the United States with 1950 biopic Genghis Khan was the only film to be submitted.

-As of 2025, the Philippines has submitted thirty-five films, but none of them were nominated.
+As of 2026, the Philippines has submitted thirty-six films, but none of them were nominated.